piotrostr/gopay/README.md

 The tx data contains a hash of the functionality to be provided, done both on the server side and the client side to ensure that the pipeline is secure.

+Ideally, I would like to replicate the way that Stripe or other payment processors work but for Crypto.

 ## Additional assumptions

 The main api-route should be idempotent, meaning that